-Lets admit it, being in the house has your desire to snack at an all time high.
+Let’s admit it, being in the house has your desire to snack at an all-time high.
 We aren’t here to tell you to stop snacking.
-You should consider healthier options for your daily meals in efforts to keep the health of your scalp a priority.
-Instead of potato chips, try eating almonds, sunflower seeds and pumpkin seeds.
+You should consider healthier options for your daily meals in an effort to keep the health of your scalp a priority.
+Instead of potato chips, try eating almonds, sunflower seeds, and pumpkin seeds.
 These snacks are actually full of vitamins and nutrients that support healthy hair growth.
 This is just one way to ensure your quarantine hair makes it through these weeks ahead.

 We get it you have some extra time on your hands and you want to take extra care of your hair.
 Daily shampooing isn’t ideal for any hair texture.
-Avoid any shampoo that contains sodium lauryl sulfate (SLS); it’s the ingredient that gives shampoo lots of lather, which is perfect for stripping natural oils out.
-It’s the opposite of what you want for well-moisturized, quarantine hair and will cause serious breakage.
+Avoid any shampoo that contains sodium lauryl sulfate (SLS and ); it’s the ingredient that gives shampoo lots of lather, which is perfect for stripping natural oils out.
+It’s the opposite of what you want for well-moisturized, quarantined hair and will cause serious breakage.
 You want to use a shampoo that is free of SLS, parabens and other drying alcohols instead.

 Looking for a way to use your time wisely?
 Now is the time to give those deep conditioning treatments a try.
 Build a regular routine around conditioning your hair.
 If you want your deep conditioner to work double duty and make your hair feel super soft and smooth, heat it up.
 Also, try adding a few drops of the VoiceOfHair PureFix Hair Elixir to your deep conditioner for lasting moisture.

 Cabin fever is real and can make you do some crazy things.
-Women across the world are picking up scissors and dying their.
-This is not the way cure your bad case of quarantine boredom.
+Women across the world are picking up scissors and dying their hair.
+This is not the way to cure your case of quarantine boredom.
 Take this extra time to keep your hair strong and healthy.
 Avoid trying anything new until you can consult with a professional.

 Build habits that produce results.
 Now is the time to get on a schedule and build a habit of taking your daily vitamins.
 You want to ensure your body has the necessary nutrients for your hair to flourish.
-When it comes to you hair there are several key vitamins you need to keep your hair healthy and flourishing.
+When it comes to your hair there are several key vitamins you need to keep your hair healthy and flourishing.
 Be sure that your multivitamin that contains at least 25mcg of biotin, vitamin D and B12, zinc, and iron.
 Gummy vitamins are a great option for those who may struggle with taking pills because they taste good and are easy to chew.
-Liquid multivitamins also work great because they’re easy to consume and at least 90% is absorbed into your bloodstream, compared to those in pill form, where only ~20% are absorbed.
+Liquid multivitamins also work great because they’re easy to consume and are easily absorbed into your bloodstream.